 There may be more than 1 row of numbers if you are currently on a dual-rate tariff such as Economy 7 or Economy 10.
 Each row will be labelled as the lower tariff or night rate.

-Before moving into a property, you should be informed of where the meter(s) or located so you can check that access is obtainable.
+Before moving into a property, you should be informed of where the gas and electricity meter(s) are located so that you are able to both can check that access is obtainable and that you are able to take the initial meter readings.
 If you’re unsure as to where your gas meter is you can always ask a neighbour who has a similar property, as it will likely be within the same or similar location.
 Or if you’re renting a property, you can ask the landlord.
 Generally, gas meters are either outside within a meter housing, or inside they will be in the kitchen or hallway.

 Submitting a meter reading